Learning API Functionality from In-Context Demonstrations for Tool-based Agents: Experimental Setup

 \textbf{Evaluation.} For task completion, we report the mean success rate (SR) over the three trials.

 \textbf{Filtering Tasks with Unavailable APIs.} In the next section, we compare the agent task success rate with different methods $I$ for expert demonstrations.
 We compare the different methods and also the number of demonstrations from $N =\{5, 15,25,35\}$.
 If an API in a dataset did not have at least $35$ demonstrations, we removed that API from the set of available API the agent can use.
-Therefore, we filtered out any task that relies on any API that has fewer than $35$ training demonstrations when comparing different $I$.
+Therefore, we filtered out any task that relies on any $f$ where $|D^f_{train}| < 35$ when comparing different $I$.
 When comparing different $I'$ after self-exploration, we set $N=5$ for the two $I$ methods, DxD and GD, we use before self-exploration.
-So we filtered out any queries that relied on APIs that had fewer than $5$ training demonstrations.
+Thus, we filtered out queries that relied on any $f$ where $|D^f_{train}| < 5$.
 We report the average number of test queries next to each dataset in Tables \ref{tab:main_results} and \ref{tab:main_results2}.